ugurkocde/IntuneAssignmentChecker/README.md

 <div align="center">

-Sign up for my newsletter to receive immediate notifications whenever I launch a new tool, script, or update.
+Sign up for my newsletter to receive immediate notifications whenever I launch a new tool, script or update.
 [Sign up to the Newsletter](https://newsletter.ugurkoc.de/)

 </div>